 Born and raised in Detroit, Diana Ross rose to fame as the lead singer for the Supremes (one of the world’s best-selling girl groups of all time).
 Ross is the only female artist to have number one singles as a solo artist; as the other half of a duet (Lionel Richie); as a member of a trio; and, as an ensemble member.
 Watch her perform It’s the Most Wonderful Time of the Year with a full orchestra.

 2) Go Tell It On The Mountain: Dolly Parton

-Oh Dolly, how we love you.
-A lot of folks have been talking about the new podcast Dolly Parton’s America from NPR (and rightly so).
+A lot of folks love the podcast Dolly Parton’s America from NPR (and rightly so).
 However, look no further than this video of Dolly performing Go Tell It On The Mountain to grasp the power of her voice.

 3) One More Sleep: Leona Lewis

 Singer, songwriter and actress Leona Lewis recorded this tune in 2013; it peaked at number three on UK charts.
 With this chart entry, Lewis became the first British female solo artist to reach the top five with eight singles.
-Click here to lose yourself in the sweetness of One More Sleep.
+Lose yourself in the sweetness of One More Sleep.